(Also referred to in historical texts variously as : Hughesovka, Hughesoffka, Hughsoffka, Hughsovka, Yuzovka and Yuzofka - now DONETSK!)

 is of great personal interest since my Great Great

-Grand-Father - Edwin James -
+Grand-Father - Edwin James Williams

-was a partner of John Hughes and he lived in the
+- was a partner of John Hughes and he lived in the

 city of Hughsofka for more than 30 years from 1872 to

-mining engineer and subsequently colliery manager.
-It is
+surveyor, mining engineer and subsequently colliery

-letter written from the Hughsofka (Hughesovka)
+written from the Hughsofka (Hughesovka) Works, South

-Works, South Russia, on 3rd March 1898, to his
+Russia, on 3rd March 1898, to his daughter (Evelina Probert) who also

-who also lived in Russia for 11 years (1872 to 1883).
-Edwin James was a coal mining geologist who later (according to an historical newspaper report) became a colliery manager at Hughsofka with operational responsibility for 8 coal mines. |
+lived in Russia for 11 years (1872 to 1883).
+Edwin James Williams (1839 - 1912) was a coal mining geologist who later (according to an historical newspaper report) became a colliery manager at Hughsovka with operational responsibility for 6 coal mines. |

-| "TROIKA" This historical photograph shows my great grandmother and her father (Edwin James) on a real Ukrainian Troika (3 horses can be seen) near the city of Hughsofka (Hughesovka).
+"TROIKA" This historical photograph shows my great grandmother and her father (Edwin James Williams) on a real Russian Troika (3 horses can be seen) near the city of Hughsofka (Hughesovka).
 It was probably also taken in the year 1882 or early 1883. |

 |